 - 1/4 inch x 3 inch split drive concrete anchors.
 You can use longer anchors if you want, but I recommend at least 3″

 - Tape measure

 - Pressure treated 2 x 4 boards

-The goal: By the end of this section, we’ll have the base plate for our frame running all the way down one side of your garage wall, secured to the floor with concrete anchors and construction adhesive.
+The goal: By the end of this section, I’ll have the base plate running all the way down one side of my garage wall.
+It’ll be secured to the floor with concrete anchors and construction adhesive.

 We’ll be using 2 inch by 4 inch pressure treated lumber for the baseplate.

 According to building codes, pressure treated lumber is required for any lumber in contact with concrete below grade (ground level).
 This is because pressure treated lumber holds up better in wet environments and resists rotting than regular lumber.
 Remember that concrete is porous so moisture can freely pass between the concrete and the wood.

 If you have any doubts, the extra dollar or two spent on pressure treated lumber is definitely worth your piece of mind.

 Start by measuring 4 1/2 inches out from the wall at several points down the length of the wall, marking the distance on the floor.
 Ideally, the marks will be level across the length of the floor, but that will be extremely rare.
 Depending on the age of your house and how much it has settled after construction, there will be some bowing of the walls.

 You’ll need a partner for this so you can snap a chalk line down the length of the wall.
 You’ll want to make sure that the line is 4 1/2 inches from the wall at it’s closest point.
 We need enough room for the stud while still allowing a little bit of breathing room.